Skip to main content

 Transfer balances

 Take advantage of a low balance transfer rate to move debt off high-interest cards.
-Be aware that balance transfer fees are often 3 to 5 percent, but the savings from the lower interest rate may often be greater than the transfer fee.
-Always factor that in when considering this option.
+Fees are often 3 to 5 percent of the balance you transfer, but the savings from the lower interest rate may often be greater than the transfer fee.
+Be sure to factor that in when considering this option.

 Tap into your home equity